 Most instances of tax evasion are treated as civil fraud, with the punishment being a remedial action taken by the government.
 This punishment usually consists of the agency assessing the correct amount owed and then imposing a penalty.
 The civil penalty is 75 per cent of the underpayment portion that was due to the fraud, and has to be paid along with the total amount of the corrected tax amount.
 Additionally, a failure to pay penalty of .05 percent of the amount owed each month the tax was not paid is added to the total amount owed.

-Punishment of civil and criminal fraud typically includes disallowment of certain deductions as well as penalty fees.
+Punishment of civil and criminal fraud (for defence of which in the UK see for example http://www.stephenlickrish.com/) typically includes disallowment of certain deductions as well as penalty fees.
 However, when prosecuted as a felony crime, tax evasion criminal fraud may also result in fines, as well as imprisonment.
 Individuals face fines up to $250,000, while businesses face fines up to $500,000.
+They can, however, hire a criminal law attorney to defend them and prove to the IRS that they did not evade taxes on purpose.
 Convictions for criminal tax fraud typically result in prison terms of three to five years, as well as fines and the aforementioned civil fraud remedial actions.
 Thus, paying the original tax makes a better option to paying the consequences of tax evasion whenever the I.R.S. catches on to the evasive act.
+Find a criminal lawyer who handles similar cases that can help you with your defense.

 Internal Revenue Manual: http://www.irs.gov/irm/part38/irm_38-003-001.html